assimilation/assimilation-official/Dependencies.md

-# Build Process
+# Our Build Process
-Our build process is a bit odd and very containerish.
+Our build process is a bit odd and _very_ containerish.
+It's all triggered by the script ```docker/dockit``` - which in turn calls subsidiary dockit scripts to build the various containers.
+In the end, we want a single CMA container, and a single "universal" nanoprobe binary.
 The steps are as follows:
- 1. Build a Meson/Ninja container (based on CentOS 6)
+ 1. Build a Meson/Ninja container (based on CentOS 6) using ```docker/meson/dockit```.
- 2. Build the nanoprobe, in a container based off our Meson/Ninja container.
+ 2. Build the nanoprobe, in a container based off our Meson/Ninja container using ```docker/nanoprobe/dockit```.
 The only thing we retain from this container is the "universal" nanoprobe binary.
- 3. Build the CMA container.
+ 3. Build the CMA container using ```docker/cma/dockit```.
 This is the container which our customers will eventually run.

  So, in the end what customers run on their various systems throught their domain is:
   - lots of copies of the "universal" nanoprobe binary, running nearly everywhere